chicio/chicio.github.io/_posts/2018-07-04-react-native-typescript-existing-app.md

 ---
 layout: post
 title: "React Native + Typescript :purple_heart:, love at first sight.
 Setup in an existing app."
-description: "In this post I will show you how to setup React Native + Typescript in an existing app and how powerful they are together."
+description: "In this post I will show you how to setup React Native + Typescript in an existing app and I will show you how powerful they are when used together."
 date: 2018-07-04
 image: /assets/images/posts/react-native-typescript.jpg
 tags: [react native, realm, swift, ios, apple, android, java, typescript, mobile application development, javascript]